 Cyber Security Club

 I am the faculty advisor for the WPI Cyber Security Club, a student group that provides demonstrations, activities, and other events to help students learn both about security defense and offense.
 Students interested in joining the club should complete the application form and complete the ethical hacking agreement form.
-Once the latter is returned to me, I will connect them to the club's officers for admission to the club.
+Once the latter is returned to me, I will connect the student with the club's officers for admission to the club.